2012 Delhi gang rape and murder: Anniversary memorials

-On 16 December 2013, the anniversary of the attack, activists held memorials throughout New Delhi in memory of the victim widely known as Nirbhaya, meaning "fearless".
-Members of women's organisations lit candles in her memory and protested against exploitation of women.
-University students and others organised a candlelight march at the bus stand in South Delhi where Nirbhaya and her friend Pandey boarded the bus in which the rape and beatings took place.
+On 16 December 2013, the first anniversary of the attack, activists held memorials throughout New Delhi in memory of the victim widely known as Nirbhaya, meaning "fearless".
+Members of women's organizations lit candles in her memory and protested against exploitation of women.
+University students and others organized a candlelight march at the bus stand in South Delhi where Nirbhaya and her friend Pandey boarded the bus in which the rape and beatings took place.
 At a commemorative prayer meeting political leaders resolved to increase efforts to improve women's security.
 Speaking with the victim's mother, former chief minister Sheila Dikshit said that Delhi's society and the various authorities will work together to build a permanent legacy to her daughter: "... whatever you will want in her memory, we will try to fulfil.
 And we will try with a conviction that such an incident is not repeated with anybody else in the future".
 The victim's parents spoke at a memorial saying that they were proud of the courage that their daughter showed, which they believe "has spurred more women to speak out instead of hiding the crimes committed against them".

-In December 2014, the two-year anniversary of the attack, referring to a woman who was raped in a car operated by an Uber driver, the parents remarked to the press that not much had changed: "Nothing in India has changed since 16 December 2012.
+In December 2014, the second anniversary of the attack, referring to a woman who was raped in a car operated by an Uber driver, the parents remarked to the press that not much had changed: "Nothing in India has changed since 16 December 2012.
 All promises and statements made by our leaders and ministers have turned out to be shallow.
 Our suffering gives them their moment in limelight.
 My daughter asks me what I have done to get her justice.
 She asks what am I doing so that many more like her get justice and I wake up to realise how helpless and trivial I am..."